danielledc/peoplewebapp/README.md

 Content Page

 The content page is the page that displays the magazine content within an iframe, and must have a query string appended, representing the article URL.
-High level step by step description of the functionality is as follows:
+Similar to the library page, the page checks that an auth token (from the People Premium single service) exists and logs in to Adobe's authentication service using that token (thus not requiring the user to sign in again).
+A step by step description of the functionality is as follows:

 1. Make an ajax call to php file (https://auth.people.com/getTicket.php) which returns auth token in JSON format.
 If there is no auth token (meaning a status "401" or "503" is returned), STOP and redirect to subscription form, otherwise go to step 2
 2. If there is an auth token, use Adobe's API to check if there is already an entitlement token set (getEntitlementTicket()).
 If there is, use that token, otherwise set the token, using Adobe's API (setEntitlementTicket(authtoken)) to the one returned in step 2.